google/skia/site/user/api/SkPaint_Reference.md

 sk_sp&lt;SkShader&gt; refShader() const
 </pre>

-Optional colors used when filling a path, such as a gradient.
+references <a href="undocumented#Shader">Shader</a>, multiple drawing colors; gradientsOptional colors used when filling a path, such as a gradient.

 Increases <a href="undocumented#Shader">Shader</a> <a href="undocumented#Reference_Count">Reference Count</a> by one.